 As we have mentioned, taking fiber, staying hydrated, and avoiding physical strain are all ways to reduce the risk of hemorrhoids.
 Also, the National Institute of Diabetes and Digestive and Kidney Diseases recommends that people should avoid straining during bowel movements, and spend less time sitting on the toilet.

-To learn more about hemorrhoids or to find treatment for yours, book an appointment online today at one of our conveniently located offices.
+To learn more about this condition or to find treatment, book an appointment online today at one of our conveniently located offices.
 If you have problems selecting an office to visit, contact The Surgical Clinic directly.
 Our staff will gladly help you find the right appointment and office to visit.

 Providers Who Treat Hemorrhoids